CodeMind: Evaluating Large Language Models for Code Reasoning: Threat To The Validity

 \textbf{External Validity.} The first threat is whether our results can be generalized to other models and benchmarks.
 To mitigate this threat, we selected API-access (commercial) and open-access LLMs of different sizes and training strategies.
 We chose programs from different widely used datasets and levels of complexity to study the impact of program complexity.
 Our tool is publicly available to evaluate other LLMs on other datasets with different programming languages.

-\textbf{Internal Validity.} One potential threat to the internal validity of our results is the impact of LLMs' nondeterminism on the results.
+\textbf{Internal Validity.} One potential threat to the internal validity of our results is the impact of LLMs' nondeterminism.
 To mitigate this threat, we used temperature $0$ to prompt all the subject LLMs.
 Even with temperature $0$, API-access LLMs may still show nondeterministic behavior~\cite{ouyang2023llm}, and promoting them can change the code reasoning results.
-Our results show that API-access LLMs, which are more prone to the issue, have stronger reasoning than open-access models, mitigating this threat.
-Furthermore, the nature of incorrect reasoning remains unchanged.
 Our results may be affected by potential bugs in implementing the \name.
 To address this threat, we thoroughly tested the pipeline and cross-checked the results for correctness.

 \textbf{Construct Validity.} \reval only studied a subset of \heval and \ceval, while we evaluated LLMs in all the programs.
 For common programs, the selection of tests was also inconsistent (we randomly sampled tests for output prediction, while \reval had a different number of tests).
 To mitigate this threat, we report the overall performance of LLMs under the \name as well as performance on the overlapped dataset.